Here's Why You Should Upgrade To iOS 9.3

 Getting that notification that it's time to update your phone once again never ceases to be annoying.
 My phone works fine just the way it is, you think to yourself, and you put off the software update until another day.

 Well, it's that time again.
-Apple just released iOS 9.3, so it's time for iPhone owners to connect their phone to a Wi-Fi network and let it update for five minutes.
+Apple just released it's latest iOS 11, so it's time for iPhone owners to connect their phone to a Wi-Fi network and let it update for five minutes.
 The update features a couple of useful new features, but there are other reasons why you should update your phone, and your apps, in a timely fashion.

 As irritating as they are, software updates are important, and we should start getting in the habit of following through on those notifications.